MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 ::: moniker-end

-With list backlogs you can quickly develop your project plan; group and prioritize work; and perform bulk updates on selected work items.
+With list backlogs, you can quickly develop your project plan, group and organize work, and make bulk updates on selected work items.
 With boards, you can quickly update status and fields displayed for each work item.
 ::: moniker range=">= tfs-2017"
 And with plans, you can monitor progress, deliverables, and dependencies across several teams.
 ::: moniker-end

 ## Access a backlog or board

 You access your backlogs and boards from a web portal.
-When you work from the Stories (Agile) or Backlog items (Scrum) pages, you have access to the product backlog and Kanban board.
+If you work from the Stories (Agile) or Backlog items (Scrum) pages, you have access to the product backlog and Kanban board.
 When you work from a sprint page, you have access to the sprint backlog and taskboard.
 For an overview of working in Scrum or Kanban, see [What is Azure Boards?](../get-started/what-is-azure-boards.md).

 ::: moniker range=">= azure-devops-2019"

-1. (1) Check that you have selected the right project, (2) choose **Boards>Backlogs**, and then (3) select the correct team from the team selector menu.
+1. (1) Check that you've selected the right project, (2) choose **Boards>Backlogs**, and then (3) select the correct team from the team selector menu.

 	> [!div class="mx-imgBorder"]
 	> ![Open Work, Backlogs, for a team](../sprints/media/assign-items-sprint/open-backlogs-backlog-s155-co.png)